NCERT Solutions Class 8 Social Science Civics Chapter 6 – Free PDF Download

 Conducts a fair trial

 The victim will not get justice if only one person performs all the functions of the criminal justice system because he could get influenced by various prejudices.
-Separation of power is necessary within a judicial system too, since absolute power can lead to unfairness.
+Separation of power is necessary within a judicial system, too, since absolute power can lead to unfairness.

-Two reasons why different people need to play different roles as part of the criminal justice system are:
+Two reasons why different people need to play different roles as part of the criminal justice system are as follows:

-- If all the powers are vested on one person alone, it might be misused and thereby violate the laws based on just and equal decision.
+- If all the powers are vested in one person alone, they might be misused and thereby violate the laws based on justice and equal decision.

 A single ideology may not be the right one, as it can affect the trial and the result of the case.